Yanks' Fowler ruptures patellar tendon in debut

-CHICAGO -- New York Yankees rookie outfielder Dustin Fowler suffered an open rupture of the patellar tendon in his right knee crashing in the first-base-line rail at Guaranteed Rate Field in the first inning of his MLB debut Thursday night.
+CHICAGO -- New York Yankees rookie outfielder Dustin Fowler suffered an open rupture of the patellar tendon in his right knee crashing into the first-base-line rail at the White Sox's Guaranteed Rate Field in the first inning of his MLB debut Thursday night.

-The Yankees said he would be undergoing surgery later in the evening at Chicago's Rush University Medical Center.
+The Yankees said he would undergo surgery later in the evening at Chicago's Rush University Medical Center.

-Yankees manager Joe Girardi put his hands over face as team trainer Steve Donohue attended to Fowler down the right-field line.
-His teammates on the field all watched with concerned looks on their faces.
+Girardi put his hands over his face as team trainer Steve Donohue attended to Fowler down the right-field line.

+"I was in tears, actually," Girardi said.
+"Because I know what it takes to get here and how hard he has worked and what is supposed to be a really exciting day for him turns into a really bad day.
+I'm still disbelief.
+I'm in tears for the kid."

+Fowler's teammates on the field and in the dugout all watched with concerned looks on their faces

 Fowler initially tried to regain his footing, but collapsed to the ground.
 He showed little emotion.

+"I'm not blaming the White Sox, but it is something that needs to be inspected," Girardi said.
+"It should've been padded or not put there or put lower because if the kid doesn't hit the electrical box, he might still be hurt but my guess is he doesn't rupture his patellar tendon."

+Girardi also said MLB needs to figure out a better plan than having the short walls in foul territory in the outfield.
+He said plexiglass, like in hockey, should be considered.

 It was unclear if the wet surface had anything to do with the injury.
-The Yankees and White Sox were delayed by rain 2 hours, 50 minutes, moving first pitch to 10 p.m.
+Girardi did not bring that up as a factor.
+The teams were delayed by rain 2 hours, 50 minutes, moving first pitch to 10 p.m.
 CT.

+With the injury to rookie outfielder Dustin Fowler, the Yankees have a decision to make about the much talked about Clint Frazier.
+Frazier or Jake Cave are the outfield choices at Triple-A, who could be called up for Fowler.
+Neither is on the 40-man.
+Yankees manager Joe Girardi recently said that Frazier is "close" to being ready for the big leagues.
+The Yankees just DFA'd Mason Williams, who otherwise would have likely been the choice.
+Williams was cut loose to make room for Fowler.

 Fowler, 22, is another of the Yankees' long lists of prospects.
 A left-handed hitter, he batted .293 with 13 homers and 43 RBIs in 70 Triple-A games.
 Scouts have compared him to a young Steve Finley.